emfeltham/Typst.jl/README.md

 ## Introduction

 [Typst](https://typst.app/docs) is a new system for markup-based typesetting, touted as an alternative to LaTeX.
 Typst is desirable as a system that is very fast to compile (near instantaneous live rendering), relatively simple to use with clear and clean syntax, and easily extensible with user-contributed packages.
 It has also recently been [incorporated into Quarto](https://quarto.org/docs/output-formats/typst.html).
+However, do note that this system is new and limited in various ways (for example, Typst currently only renders to PDF).

-This package will be useful for to julia users engaged in academic and professional writing, and may be a simpler alternative to other common approaches to writing dynamic documents that rely on the outputs of programs (e.g, Jupyter, Markdown-based solutions, LaTeX).
+This package will be useful for to julia users engaged in academic and professional writing, and may be a simpler alternative to other common approaches to writing dynamic documents that rely on the outputs of programs (e.g, Jupyter[^rdme-1], Markdown-based solutions[^rdme-2], LaTeX).

+[^rdme-1]: Which I find to be slow, and difficult to work with.
+Perhaps more importantly, they have been found [difficult to replicate](https://arxiv.org/abs/2209.04308).

+[^rdme-2]: These solutions, e.g., Quarto typically require conversion of Markdown to TeX to render to PDF which may complicate detailed formatting, is is consequently subject to slow compilation.

 The underlying philosophy here is to provide a simple set of functions that produce properly formatted Typst documents, with captions, label, and other features that may be easily embedded into larger Typst documents.
 These documents should be easily updated; e.g., as models are re-estimated, figures an tables are changed, or estimates reported in the text change.
 However, they should also not conflate program execution and writing together (for example, Quarto or RMarkdown documents may become unwieldy when execution times extend beyond those of simple toy examples.)